bmpenuelas/fill-stack/templates/README.md

 Make sure you have *only one host* in that account, **all the hosts in the account will be updated** to the IP of the machine that runs this docker container.

+Cloudflare is a great option to develop together with No-IP, as it allows you to instantly change the DNS records, instead of taking hours to propagate the changes as is typical with domain registrars.

 {% endif %}